htomeload/StorageLiteService/README.md

 ```
 and use it with `whatevername` as you defined.

+## Note
+For `React Native version`, this library is relay on AsyncStorage of React Native, library itself is already import it within library, so just import `storage-lite` is enough.
+And this library 'is not' covered all of AsyncStorage functions, just basic usage, so, if there is not have any function you want then use AsyncStorage instead.

 ## Available functions
 - _retriveKeys()
     - Get all available key in LocalStorage.